 Kosmos Society: An Online Community for Classical Studies

 The Kosmos Society (formerly called Hour 25) is a vibrant online community for Humanistic study with a focus on the the Classical World and its rich connections to our modern lives.
-Through collaborative partnership with the Center for Hellenic Studies and the work of dedicated community members, The Kosmos Society provides access to a growing collection of resources and an international community of learners who care about close reading and thoughtful dialogue.
+Through collaborative partnership with Harvard’s Center for Hellenic Studies and the work of dedicated community members, the Kosmos Society provides access to a growing collection of resources and an international community of learners who care about close reading and thoughtful dialogue.

 We use a collaborative model and online tools to enable independent and community-led study of ancient languages and texts, and we strive to document our progress and procedures openly.
 Through our experimentation, we hope to develop new readings and models that can be applied beyond our community to help enhance online education.

 We welcome new participants and partners who are interested in advancing meaningful, civil discourse on a wide variety of topics in Classics.
 To join in the conversation, please email firstname.lastname@example.org.

 The Editorial Team includes active Kosmos Society participants, CHS staff members, and members of the HeroesX Board of Readers.
 It is currently coordinated by Kosmos Society members, Janet, Sarah, and Hélène, with Keith Stone acting as liaison with CHS.